vanus-labs/docs/content/vanus-ai/integrations/whatsapp/index.md

 # WhatsApp
-This documentation will teach you how to use the WhatsApp integration to turn your WhatsApp acount into an AI able to respond to your contacts.
+This documentation will teach you how to use the WhatsApp integration to turn your WhatsApp account into an AI able to respond to your contacts.

 Integration is a paid user feature.
 Therefore, only users with professional subscriptions and above can use integrations.